fritzone/obfy/README.md

 # Some requirements

-The code is written with "older" compilers in mind, so not all the latest and greatest features of C++14 and 17 are being included, only supported by the latest iteration of these compilers.
+The code is written also with "older" compilers in mind, so not all the latest and greatest features of C++14 and 17 are being included.
 CLang version 3.4.1 happily compiles the source code, so does g++ 4.8.2.
 Visual Studio 2015, Update 3 is also compiling the code.

 Unit testing is done using the Boost Unit test framework.
-The build system for the unit tests is CMake.
+The build system for the unit tests is CMake and there is support for code coverage (the last two were tested only under linux).

 # License and getting the framework